yektaokdan/yektaokdan/README.md

 **Talking about Personal Stuffs:**

 - At the moment only I'm dealing with school projects.;
-- I’m currently working on iOS Development using Swift;
+- I’m currently working on Mobile App Development using React Native & Swift;
 - Ask me about anything;
 - How to reach me: [@3yekta](https://www.instagram.com/3yekta/);